josep-pujol/webapps-cw/README.md

 # WebApps

-Web interface, similar to a back office website, to run python applications.
+General Web interface to run python applications.

 ## UX
-Website aimed at
+Website aimed at www.citywonders.com employees so they can use the applications when needed

 ## Features
 - authenticate